CyFI-Lab-Public/Forecast/README.md

 Please make sure to only use 32 bit memory images!

+Have issues using Forecast?
+Check out [the FAQs page](Forecast_Documentation/FAQs.md).
+If you have something to add, please submit a pull request.

 ## Plugin System
 A plugin system is implemented to allow plugins to receive callbacks from triggered breakpoints and access the `SimManager` after each step.